benhoyt/benhoyt.github.com/writings/jubilant.md

 <p class="subtitle">December 2025</p>

-[Jubilant](https://github.com/canonical/jubilant/) is a Python API for [Juju](https://canonical.com/juju), a deployment and operations tool created by [Canonical](https://canonical.com).
+[Jubilant](https://github.com/canonical/jubilant/) is a Python API that I created for [Juju](https://canonical.com/juju), a deployment and operations tool made by [Canonical](https://canonical.com).
 While Jubilant itself is very simple, this article describes some design choices that might be interesting to other developers: the use of Python's `subprocess.run`, code generation to create Python dataclasses from Go structs, and the use of Make and uv.

 I don't usually write directly about work stuff on this website, but why not?
 Almost everything we make at Canonical is open source, and Jubilant is no exception.